CoffeeStraw/PyonFX/docs/tutorials/2-intermediate/01-variations.md

 # Tutorial: Adding Variations to Your Karaoke Effects

-Welcome to the intermediate series! :rocket:
+Welcome to the intermediate series.

-You've built a solid foundation with a complete three-line karaoke system, but it can quickly become boring: we should add some variety.
+You've built a solid foundation with a complete three-line karaoke system, but it can quickly become repetitive.
 Different singers might need different visual styles or special moments in songs (e.g. refrains) might call for dedicated effects.

 In this tutorial, you'll learn how to add variations by defining when to do so directly in your .ass file, and then reading them in your code to apply the variations.